joakimk/joakimk.github.com/_posts/2014-02-09-how-i-do-unit-testing-rails-apps.markdown

     end

 At most this class requires two integrated tests.
 One to ensure a valid invoice is persisted and the customer notifed, one to ensure we don't notify if it's not.

+CreateInvoice only deals with integration.
+This makes it perfect for integrated tests that use the database and checks for sent emails, etc.

 The interesting part of this is the inner class, CreateInvoice::Build, which would look something like this: